rjlovespy/Calculator/README.md

 # Calculator

-An application software named Calculator [Version 0.1] that performs all the operations of arithmetic as well as scientific calculators.
+Calculator [Version 0.1] is an application software that performs all the operations of arithmetic as well as scientific calculators.
 It has been developed using Tkinter solely which is Python's standard GUI library.

 To run this application software in your system:
 1. Download .py, .exe, .txt, and .png files.